 Credential Requirements dictate that each applicant, before he or she is declared eligible for examination, must:

-- Be a graduate of an AVMA approved Veterinary Technician program and/or credentialed to practice as a Veterinary Technician in some State or Province of the United States, Canada, or other country
+- Be a credentialed Veterinary Technician in some State or Province of the United States, Canada, or other country and have not obtained another VTS certification within 3 years prior to submitting an AVNT application.

 - It is strongly encouraged that the candidate be a member of the NAVTA and a member of the AAVN.